UCLA-VAST/blaze/spark-1.5.1/docs/ml-guide.md

 `Pipeline`s and `PipelineModel`s instead do runtime checking before actually running the `Pipeline`.
 This type checking is done using the `DataFrame` *schema*, a description of the data types of columns in the `DataFrame`.

-*Unique Pipeline stages*: A `Pipeline`'s stages should be unique instances.
-E.g., the same instance `myHashingTF` should not be inserted into the `Pipeline` twice since `Pipeline` stages must have unique IDs.
-However, different instances `myHashingTF1` and `myHashingTF2` (both of type `HashingTF`) can be put into the same `Pipeline` since different instances will be created with different IDs.

 ## Parameters

 Spark ML `Estimator`s and `Transformer`s use a uniform API for specifying parameters.